xmootoo/xmootoo/README.md

 ## Welcome 👋🏼

-I am a MSc Computer Science student with a passion for all things deep learning.
-I enjoy working on deep learning methods for time series and uncertainty quantification, with a focus on applications to quantitative finance and healthcare.
-When I'm not working on research, you can find me in my home studio working on an R&B beat 🎶 or on the court playing tennis 🎾.
+I'm Xavier, a published mathematician with a background in classical music, now focused on machine learning and quantitative finance.
+My research focuses on machine learning methods for time series analysis, most recently on conformal prediction for uncertainty quantification, with work featured at NeurIPS and other several top-tier journals.

 For more info, visit my website at: [xaviermootoo.com](https://xaviermootoo.com/).